 During live class each week, students will use the signs they have learned throughout the week to communicate with the teacher and other students.
 They will work on their receptive skills in both fingerspelling and signing.
 We will use stories and games to practice these skills.

 Throughout the week, students will work through modules where they learn and practice the signs we will be using in the next class.
+It is very important that student always watch the videos before they come to class.
 They will also watch a video of a children’s book in ASL and learn a little bit about Deaf culture or ASL grammar.
 Lastly, they will take a quiz to test their new knowledge.
 Students will be expected to spend about half an hour a day, five days a week on this course.